 A financial representative is requested to speak about the status of updated labor rates and standards, and the extent to which they have been built into reporting and financial calculations, and Key Performance Indicators.
 Are there significant financial findings or revelations from the period?
 Is there consideration of a pay-for-work plan?

 A manufacturing representative is requested to speak about updated labor rates as they are being applied in manufacturing, and the effect which they have had on output, planning, and control.

 Other functions may be invited to speak as the client chooses.

-The leader Jack Greene will comment on two areas.
-One will regard his impressions of the status of work measurement, its application within the client organization, successes and disappointments.
-The second comments will be to suggest programs or processes which would be useful to the client, now that he is able to reflect on having spent 12 months with the client staff and issues.
+The leader will comment on two areas.
+One will regard impressions of the status of work measurement, its application within the client organization, successes and disappointments.
+The second comment will be to suggest programs or processes which would be useful to the client, having spent 12 months with the client staff and issues.

 There are many facets to manufacturing productivity, and many circumstances which test the capability of management to optimize productivity.